 The Animal Control Division provides support services to the Patrol Division.
-The division is staffed by two civilian employees, Animal Control Officer Vern Nelson and Animal Control Officer Kim Wills.
+The division is staffed by four civilian employees.
 The primary function of the Animal Control Officer is to enforce city ordinances regarding pets and any other restrictions applying to wild animals or farm animals in the city.

-Animal Control Officers respond to calls relating to stray dogs or cats, barking dogs, and also investigates reports of animal cruelty and animal bites.
+Animal Control Officers respond to calls relating to stray dogs or cats, barking dogs, and investigate reports of animal cruelty and animal bites.

-All stray dogs and cats are taken to the Dickinson Animal Shelter The shelter is located on the grounds of the new Public Works Building at 3405 Public Works Boulevard (off of Energy Drive in east Dickinson).
+All stray dogs and cats are taken to the Dickinson Animal Shelter.
+The shelter is located on the grounds of the Public Works Building at 3405 Public Works Boulevard (off of Energy Drive in east Dickinson).
 The pound currently has twelve dog runs.
-Each run has a doggie-door allowing the dogs to wander in their own outside kennel.
+Each run has a doggie door allowing the dogs to wander in their own outside kennel.
 There are also 12 cat cages within the pound.

 External Dog Runs